Pressure-Controlled Vacuum Technology Helps Save Energy

 Markel Jordansson decided to test this vacuum pump for several months.
 Operation with pressure control should ensure that the specified target pressure of 30 mbar at the vacuum pump is reliably maintained, regardless of the actual pumping speed required for the various process steps.

 During the production process on the laminating system, which produces around 200 cockpits each day, it was practically impossible to determine the actual pumping speed in advance.
 A total of eight process steps are carried out on the system, which are not synchronized with each other and require different pumping speeds.
-Previously, a vacuum level of 40 mbar was specified directly at the mold for
+Previously, a vacuum level of 40 mbar was specified directly at the mold for holding

 the inserted molded parts.
 As the vacuum supply is not installed directly on the laminating system, leakages occur in the longer vacuum line.
 This means that the vacuum pump itself must provide a vacuum level of 30 mbar.